 Meningococcemia is an acute and potentially life-threatening infection of the bloodstream.

 Meningococcemia is caused by bacteria called Neisseria meningitidis.
-The bacteria often live in a person's upper respiratory tract without causing visible signs of illness.
+The bacteria often live in a person's upper respiratory tract without causing signs of illness.
 They can be spread from person to person through respiratory droplets.
 For example, you may become infected if you are around someone with the condition and they sneeze or cough.

 Family members and those closely exposed to someone with the condition are at increased risk.
 The infection occurs more often in winter and early spring.